gershnik/argum/README.md

 If you are lucky (or unlucky?) to have a compiler and build system that support modules you can try to use **experimental** module file.
 Download `argum-module.ixx` from [Releases][releases] page and integrate it into you project.
-Note, that of the compilers I have access to, only MSVC currently supports modules to any usable extent and, even there, many things appear to be broken.
+Note, that of the compilers I have access to, only MSVC and GCC currently supports modules to any usable extent and, even there, many things appear to be broken.
-There also appears to be no definite canonical way to write library modules yet (should I `#include` standard library headers or
-`import` them etc. etc.) Use at your own risk.
+If you encounter internal compiler errors please complain to your compiler vendor.
+Use at your own risk.

 ### CMake